zetavm/zetavm/docs/new_language.md

 The second approach to implementing a language running on ZetaVM is to implement a language package which generates bytecode on the fly.
 This is how the self-hosted Plush implementation works.
-It generates Zeta bytecode in memory.
-The downside of this approach is that Plush is currently the only language that runs on ZetaVM, and so you would have to write your compiler in this very barebones language.
+It generates Zeta bytecode in memory directly.
+The downside of this approach is that Plush is currently the only language that runs on ZetaVM, and so you would have to write your compiler in this very barebones language. s
+The major upside to implementing your language by writing a language package is that you will eventually be able to upload your language package to the Zeta package manager, instantly giving every ZetaVM user the ability to write code in your language without needing to manually download, compile or configure anything.

 See the self-hosted plush `parser.pls` parser for an example: https://github.com/maximecb/zetavm/blob/master/plush/parser.pls